 As a result of our exposure to these high-end markets, we have the highest fixed-price contractual volumes in our industry.
 Approximately 45% of our volumes are sold under these contracts.
 These contracts reduce volatility and allow for more predictable through-the-cycle margins.
 The pricing in our fixed-price contracts has dramatically improved in 2022 compared to 2021.
-We expect to be able to maintain and increase contract values as fundamentals remain strong and the HRC price remains above historical averages.
+We expect contract values to remain above historical averages as fundamentals remain strong and the HRC price remains above historical averages.
+In addition to our fixed price contracts, we anticipate having more volumes under index-linked contracts in the coming years, which will reduce our reliance on spot sales and allow us to improve our efficiency with increased volumes.